-Aeonium 'Velour' is an attractive, rosette-forming succulent, up to 2 feet (60 cm) tall, with a branching habit and deep chocolate to purple foliage contrasted against a bright green center.
-It has a lovely soft texture to its leaves, hence its name.
-The flowers are yellow and appear on tall stems in summer.
+Aeonium 'Velour' is an attractive rosette-forming succulent with a branching habit and deep chocolate to purple foliage contrasted against a bright green center.
+It grows up to 2 feet (60 cm) tall.
+The lovely soft texture to its leaves, hence its name.
+Flowers are yellow and appear on tall stems in summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).